sanaadostmuhammad/cordova-plugin-sbfcmreceiver/README.md

 # cordova-plugin-sbfcmreceiver
-Cordova plugin for Sendbird background/foreground custom messages
+Cordova plugin for Sendbird background/foreground custom messages.

+This plugin is forked from `cordova-plugin-customfcmreceiver`